sweeks/multiviewer/README.md

 <img src="remote-control/home-screen.jpg" width="300">

 The remote control buttons are iOS shortcuts.
-Each button is a simple shortcut that invokes a shared [main shortcut](remote-control/MV-Do-Command.shortcut) with the button's name ("Home", "Up", "Play_pause", etc).
+Each button is a shortcut that invokes a shared [main shortcut](remote-control/MV-Do-Command.shortcut) with the button's name ("Home", "Up", "Play_pause", etc).
 The main shortcut sends a simple HTTP request to the daemon with the button name -- all of the multiviewer logic happens in the daemon.
 For each button, the [remote-control/](remote-control) directory has a `.shortcut` file and a `.png` file with its icon.
 From the Shortcuts app, `Add to Home Screen`, and choose the icon as its image.